eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-stacks-data-model.md

   "commandLine" : STRING,       // Process to execute in the workspace "workingDir"  : STRING        // (Optional) Location in workpace to execute command "attributes"  : {
-    "previewUrl": STRING        // (Optional) Refer preview URL }
+    "goal"      : STRING        // (Optional) Associate a goal to the command "previewUrl": STRING        // (Optional) Refer preview URL }
 }